kiboschool/course-c4s-writing/src/communicating-for-success.md

 ## Course and Instructor Information
 - The instructor for this course is: Dr Oumaima Elghazali (oumaima.elghazali@kibo.school).
-- The course will run from July 10 9 to September 15, 2023.
+- The course will run from July 10 to September 17, 2023.
 Note that this is a 10 week course.
 - Live classes will be held on Thursday 5:30 - 7:00 pm GMT.
 - Office hours will be held on xxx.
 These are optional chances to get additional support from the instructor and teaching assistant.

 ## Weekly Lessons
-> 👩🏿‍🏫 Complete this course by exploring each week’s lesson.
-Lessons will be released each Sunday.
+> 👩🏿‍🏫 Complete this course by exploring the following lessons.

 [Lesson 1: Reading Well](/communicating-for-success/reading-well.md)